Automated generation of photonic circuits for Bell tests with homodyne measurements: Automated generation of photonic Bell tests

 \subsection{Photonic Bell tests as a learning task}

-In the following, we formulate the tasks of finding photonic Bell tests in the \textit{agent-environment} framework of reinforcement learning.
+In the following, we formulate the tasks of finding photonic Bell tests in the \textit{agent-environment} framework.
 More specifically, we present the environment implementations and the set of actions the agent can interact with, the state and reward received as feedback, as well as an episode routine from initial conditions to termination.
+Note that this framework is not restricted to reinforcement learning agents and can be used by other search algorithms.

-The environment is chosen to be an $N$-mode optical circuit, where the first mode is sent to Alice while Bob receives the second one.
+The environment is chosen to be an $N$-mode optical circuit, where the first mode is sent to Alice and the second to Bob, while the remaining $N-2$ modes are heralded during state preparation.
 As an initial condition, each mode is set to the vacuum state.
 The agent acts on the environment by appending photonic gates to the optical circuit.
 Each action is identified by the selected gate, either a beam splitter $\hat{B}(\theta)$, phase shifter $\hat{R}(\theta)$, single-mode squeezer $\hat{S}_1(r)$ or two-mode squeezer $\hat{S}_2(r)$, and the mode or modes on which the gate is applied.
 At this stage, the parameters of each photonic gate are fixed to a predefined value in order to limit the size of the action space during training.
 After each action on the environment, the agent receives in return a state and a reward.
 Finally, once the circuit depth (i.e.~number of gates) reaches a maximum predefined value $n_{\rm circuit}$, we terminate the episode and reset the photonic circuit to empty modes.

 The state returned by the environment is given by the photonic state shared between Alice and Bob.
 This state is computed by applying the current gates in the circuit and by heralding the state of the first two modes on a photon detection in each of the last $N-2$ modes.
 This computation is efficiently carried out numerically by the code which is made available in Ref.~\cite{Valcarce2021}.
 As the heralded state can be seen as a linear combination of $2^{N-2}$ Gaussian states, as in \cref{pseudo-gaussian-states}, we represent it as a vector of $2^{N-2}(10+1)$ real elements.
 More specifically, the vector is a concatenation over all $k$ of the $10$ elements of the covariance matrix of each Gaussian state, c.f. \cref{sec:gaussianstates}, $\hat\rho_{12}^k$, followed by the coefficients $\omega_k$ of the linear combination (remember that the Gaussian parameter $\mu$ is always zero here so we do not need to store it).
 Note that if the photon detection probability in one of the heralded modes is below a certain threshold, set to $10^{-10}$, the heralding is considered failed to avoid numerical errors (note that this still allows for a global heralding probability smaller than $10^{-10}$ in the presence of several heralding modes).
 In this case, the state passed to the agent is a trivial two-mode vacuum state.